achrafmouhni/Single-Product-Page-with-Image-Zoom-feature/README.md

 ## 🎁 Overview
-### This website is a Single Product Page with Image Zoom feature In Vue and Tailwindcss
+This website is a Single Product Page with Image Zoom feature In Vue and Tailwindcss

+### deployment
+Install dependencies using npm: **npm install**
+To start the development server, run: **npm run dev**